reidperyam/OWINKatanaExamples/17_NancyOwinIOCNinject/README.txt

-﻿This Project was not built from a tutorial but stumpled through by Reid
+﻿This Project was not built from a tutorial but stumbled through by Reid